MrJUNHUIZHANG/MrJUNHUIZHANG.github.io/_pages/about.md

 My research interests are  **the intersection between control, optimization, machine learning and formal methods with their applications to decision making in cyber-physical systems and safety-critical systems, including robotics, power systems, and connected and autonomous vehicles.
 Currently, I am developing Safe and Reliable AI-Embeded Autonomy.**

+**[<span style="color:red">Join us</span>]**  I am always looking for self-motivated students to join our group at all levels, including PhD students, Master’s students, and research assistants (both remote and onsite).
+Our research is highly interdisciplinary, and we welcome students with diverse backgrounds in control, robotics, AI, transportation, applied mathematics, and computer science.